Astrid Radjenovic: Sporting career

 Loch-Wilkinson finished 23rd at the FIBT World Championships in the two-woman event at Calgary in 2005.
 With Jamie Hedge she won a bronze medal in Europa Cup in January 2011.
 At the FIBT World Championships in Königsee in February 2011 she finished 14th of 22 sleds, with novice brakeman Fiona Cullen.
 She competed in the World Cup Tour in 2011/2012.
 In Altenberg, Germany in January 2012 she achieved 9th place (with novice brakewoman Ebony Gorincu) – hitherto the best ever placing by any Australian bobsledder (male or female) in elite international competition.
 She followed this up with three more top 10 placings in the latter half of the World Cup Tour.
 At season's end in 2012, she was placed 11th overall in the World Cup rankings.
 In late 2010 Astrid married Vuk Rađenović, the Captain of Serbia's 2&4-man bob teams.
 After the 2014 Sochi Olympic Games, and 4 years of marriage, Vuk left the marriage after an affair with German Bobsledder Stefanie Szczurek.
-Loch-Wilkinson is said to have been devastated by the discovery.

 In 2012/2013, the Aussie Icebirds were one of only a few teams to contest every race in a 9 race World Cup series.
 In late December 2012 the team was joined by former world champion 400-metre hurdler, Jana Pittman, a former track and field training partner of Astrid.
 They took 7th place in a field of 13 sleds in early January 2013 on the challenging Altenberg track in Germany.
 This was the best ever result by any Australian bobsled.
 In the World Championships later that month in St Moritz the ageing equipment used by the Aussies became their greatest hurdle.
 Despite this, the team managed to record the 8th fastest time of all 22 sleds in the third of a 4 heat contest, a time that bettered that of 2 of the fancied German sleds.
 A public appeal was launched in Australia for sponsorships to buy a new sled and runners prior to the Sochi 2014 Games, which raised over $20,000 from individual small donors.